 Continuous Registration Fee.
-A fee of \$100 per semester is charged each graduate student who has paid tuition for all credits required in the degree program but who has not completed all degree requirements in order to maintain continuous enrollment.
+A fee of \$100 per semester is charged each graduate student who has enrolled for all credits required in the degree program but who has not completed all degree requirements, (e.g. comprehensive examination thesis defense), in order to maintain continuous enrollment.
+Students who have not cleared grades of I or XC, but who have enrolled for all required course work must pay this fee.

 Library and Athletic Bond Fees.
-A library fee of \$17 and an athletic fee of \$24 are required of each student enrolled for 12 credit hours or more in any given semester.
+A library fee of \$22, an athletic fee of \$24, and a student center fee of \$11 are required of each student enrolled for 12 credit hours or more in any given semester.
 These fees are assessed by legislative act and fund the debt retirement on the bond issues which funded construction of these facilities.

 Part-Time Comprehensive Fee.
-Students enrolled in fewer than 12 credit hours pay a Comprehensive Fee in lieu of the library and athletic fees according to the following schedule: 0-3 (including CRF), no fee; 4, \$20; 5, \$24; 6, \$28; 7, \$32; 8, \$36; 9-11, \$40.

-Student Health Fee.
-A fee of \$57 per semester is charged all degree students enrolled at the University for 12 credit hours or more.
-Students enrolled for fewer than 12 credit hours will be eligible for University Health Services by paying this fee.
-Student Accident and Sickness Insurance - Through an arrangement with a commercial insurance company, students are able to procure health insurance which is designed to provide coverage for services beyond those provided by the University Health Service.
+Students enrolled in fewer than 12 credit hours pay a Comprehensive Fee each semester in lieu of the library and athletic fees according to the following schedule: 0-3 (including CRF), no fee; 4, \$35; 5, \$39; 6, \$43; 7, \$47; 8, \$51; 9-11, with a commercial insurance company, students are able to procure health insurance which is designed to provide coverage for services beyond those provided by the University Health Service.
 There is an additional charge for this extended coverage beyond the student health fee.
-The estimated 1984-85 cost for one year's coverage for single students is \$108.
+The estimated 1986-87 cost for one year's coverage for single students is \$143.
 Married students may obtain coverage for their spouse and children.
 Further details are available from the Student Health Center.
 To participate in this insurance, the student health fee must be paid each semester as well as the additional insurance premium.

+Student Health Fee.
+A fee of \$63 per semester is charged all degree students enrolled at the University for 12 credit hours or more.
+Students enrolled for fewer than 12 credit hours will be eligible for University Health Services by paying this fee.
+Student Accident and Sickness Insurance - Through an arrangement